 - 20 composite score on the ACT or 1030 reading and math combined SAT score

-- OR, 2.7 overall non-weighted GPA and ranking in the upper 50% of your graduating class
+- 2.7 overall non-weighted GPA and ranking in the upper 50% of your graduating class

-- OR, 2.7 overall GPA in the 15-unit high school core curriculum
+- 2.7 overall GPA in the 15-unit high school core curriculum

 ACT superscoring averages your best scores in reading, English, math and science to give you a new composite score from all of your submitted ACT® test attempts, thus creating a new, higher composite score.
 Your new composite score will be used for academic scholarship purposes.